vikingdata/articles/what_to_know/mysql_et.md

 * kill -9 is bad, kill -15 mysql will tell it to stop and gracefully shutdown

-* To stop sql injection, preprared staements, stored procedures, vlidate input, escaped input
+* To stop sql injection, preprared staements, stored procedures, validate input, escaped input
     * https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html
-    * Connection Control plugin liits connections, nothing to do with sql injection
+    * Connection Control plugin limits connections, nothing to do with sql injection

-* 15 roles are active by default.
+* No roles are active by default.
 They need to be activated or set as default.

 * mysqlbinlog can use rewrite to rewrite queries for a database mysqlbinlog --rewrite-db='db1->db2'